ThreeMammals/Ocelot/README.md

 Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> as such you can use any logging provider you like such as default, nlog, serilog or whatever you want.

+## Caching

+Ocelot supports some very rudimentary caching at the moment provider by the [CacheManager](http://cachemanager.net/) project.
+This is an amazing project that is solving a lot of caching problems.
+I would reccomend using this package to cache with Ocelot.
+If you look at the example [here](https://github.com/TomPallister/Ocelot/blob/develop/test/Ocelot.ManualTest/Startup.cs) you can see how the cache manager is setup and then passed into the Ocelot AddOcelotOutputCaching configuration method.
+You can use any settings supported by the CacheManager package and just pass them in.

+Anyway Ocelot currently supports caching on the URL of the downstream service and setting a TTL in seconds to expire the cache.
+More to come!

 ## Not supported

 Ocelot does not support...
-	- Chunked Encoding - Ocelot will always get the body size and return Content-Length header.
+	* Chunked Encoding - Ocelot will always get the body size and return Content-Length header.
 Sorry if this doesn't work for your use case!
-	- Fowarding a host header - The host header that you send to Ocelot will not be forwarded to the downstream service.
+	* Fowarding a host header - The host header that you send to Ocelot will not be forwarded to the downstream service.
 Obviously this would break everything :(